Plusnet contract and billing guide

 If you are moving or wish to cancel Plusnet, here is what you should know.

 If you leave Plusnet while you are still in-contract, you will be charged an early termination fee.
 How much you have to pay depends on how much time is left on your contract.
 Plusnet requires 30 days' notice to cancel your contract.
 If your contract or monthly charges are changed by Plusnet, or your broadband speed is consistently lower than advertised, you should be able to cancel your contract without an early termination fee.
 Leaving Plusnet after your contract has ended will not incur any extra fees.
-You can also leave Plusnet, penalty free during the first 14 days of your contract.
+You can also leave Plusnet penalty-free during the first 14-day cooling-off period.

 Managing your Plusnet account